Books for Older Readers

 Callum is a Nought: he is considered to be less than nothing, a blanker, there to serve Crosses, but he dreams of a better life.

-They have been friends since they were children and they both know that is as far as it can ever go.
+They have been friends since they were children and both know that is as far as it can ever go.
 Noughts and Crosses are fated to be bitter enemies, love is out of the question.
 Then, in spite of a world that is fiercely against them, these star crossed lovers choose each other.
 But this is love story that will lead both of them into terrible danger and which will have shocking repercussions for generations to come.

-NCNoble Conflict by Malorie Blackman
+Noble Conflict by Malorie Blackman

 Years after a violent war destroyed much of the world, Kaspar has grown up in a society based on peace and harmony.
 But beyond the city walls, a vicious band of rebels are plotting to tear this peace apart.
 It is up to the Guardians, an elite peacekeeping force, to protect the city, without ever resorting to the brutal methods of their enemy.